alexcartn/alexblog/content/_index.md

 description: |
   >*Life isn't about waiting for the storm to pass...
 It's about learning to dance in the rain.*

-  **Un espace dédié à mes idées, projets, et réflexions, conçu pour inspirer et partager.**
+  **Un espace dédié à des idées, projets, et réflexions, conçu pour inspirer et partager.**

 #images:
   # goes in /static/img